Empress Matilda: Early life

 Matilda was born to Henry I, King of England and Duke of Normandy, and his first wife, Matilda of Scotland, possibly on 7 February 1102 at Sutton Courtenay, in Berkshire.
 (Note: Matilda's date of birth was not recorded at the time and can only be estimated by later chroniclers' statements about her age.
 Older histories suggested that Matilda of Scotland gave birth to a child in the city of Winchester in July 1101.
 These were based on the writings of the chronicler Wace; current scholarship, based on the records of the Queen's travels, considers this account to have been impossible, and places Matilda of Scotland at Sutton Courtenay in early February 1102, where the Empress Matilda was probably born.)
 Henry was the youngest son of William the Conqueror, who had invaded England in 1066, creating an empire stretching into Wales.
 The invasion had created an Anglo-Norman elite, many with estates spread across both sides of the English Channel.
 These barons typically had close links to the Kingdom of France, which was then a loose collection of counties and smaller polities, under only the minimal control of the French king.
-Her mother Matilda was the daughter of Malcolm III of Scotland and Margaret of Wessex, a member of the West Saxon royal family, and a descendant of Alfred the Great.
+Her mother Matilda was the daughter of Malcolm III of Scotland and Margaret of Wessex, a member of the West Saxon royal family, and a descendant of Edward the Exile and Alfred the Great.
 For Henry I, marrying Matilda of Scotland had given his reign increased legitimacy, and for her it had been an opportunity for high status and power in England.